News

 Category: Health & Wellbeing

-Shaw Trust wins two Connect to Work contracts worth £36.4 million
+Shaw Trust wins two more Connect to Work contracts

-We’re proud to share that Shaw Trust has secured two Connect to Work contracts in Essex and the West Midlands, helping to deliver services worth £36.4 million in the next five years.
+We’re proud to share that Shaw Trust has secured two Connect to Work contracts in Essex and the West Midlands.
 The contracts have been commissioned by Essex County Council and the West Midlands Combined Authority (WMCA), with funding from the Department for Work and Pensions (DWP).
 Connect to Work supports people with disabilities, health conditions and other disadvantages to find and stay in work.
-People on the programme get
+People on the programme get one-to-one coaching and job matching from employment specialists, while employers can tap

 Group of people smiling